mieweb/docs/content/functions/system-administration/interfaces/patient-education-interface.md

 Click the **Print** button when ready to print it.

 The material will print to a PDF in another browser window and the user can print to their local printer.
-Close the browser tab to return to the main WebMD Ignite search screen.
+Close the browser tab to return to the main WebMD Ignite/Healthwise search screen.

 ![](../patient-education-interface.assets/5d295a4ddaf8808ca98a4cfbca0afb38.png)

-The user returns to the main WebMD Ignite screen, a summary of the patient education displays.
+The user returns to the main WebMD Ignite/Healthwise screen, a summary of the patient education displays.
 Click the Close button to close the window or simply close the browser tab to return to Enterprise Health.

 ![](../patient-education-interface.assets/5c5ecd4e8ebab1b74379e5e9c69648e2.png)

-When a user prints the WebMD Ignite patient material,  {{% system-name %}} queries the WebMD Ignite database and sends us back a notification of what was printed from their system.  {{% system-name %}}  will add the printed education sheets to the patient's chart as a PDF document with documentation of the date/time & user in a chart tab specified.
+When a user prints the WebMD Ignite/Healthwise patient material,  *Enterprise Health* queries the Healthwise database and sends us back a notification of what was printed from their system.  *Enterprise Health* will add the printed education sheets to the patient's chart as a PDF document with documentation of the date/time & user in a chart tab specified.

 ![](../patient-education-interface.assets/034311270d07c42d5ae21e454593bf17.png)